Mural artístico na Fábrica Bhering na Zona Portuária do Rio

 The Bhering Factory is located in Santo Cristo, in the Port Zone of Rio de Janeiro.

-It is relatively close to Praça Mauá, where the Museum of Tomorrow and the Rio Art Museum are located.
+It’s relatively close to Praça Mauá, where you’ll find the Museu do Amanhã and the Museum of Art of Rio (MAR).

-👉 Things to do in Rio de Janeiro:
+👉 What to do in Rio de Janeiro:

 How to get there

-Avoid walking around the area too much outside of business hours.
+Avoid walking around a lot in the area outside business hours.

 Is the Bhering Factory safe?

-The Port Zone has improved a lot since the revitalization of Porto Maravilha, but it still requires basic attention.
+The Port Zone improved a lot after the revitalization of Porto Maravilha, but it still requires basic attention.

 Tips: